cse110-sp21-group2/to-do-journal-app/README.md

 # <img src="./admin/branding/logo256.png" width="64px" height="64px" />// Two-Do

 This is the repository for the Bullet Jouranl app created by Group 2.
-View our team page [here](./admin/team.md).
+Meet the team at this page [here](./admin/team.md).

 ## About